 State v.
 Del Rio, 854 So.
 2d 692 (Fla.
 2d DCA 2003) — Richard Del Rio was charged with vehicular homicide after he turned left onto Branch Mooring Drive and fatally struck a woman who was pushing her baby in a stroller.
 The trial court acquitted Del Rio, “concluding that the unfortunate accident from which this charge arose was the result of negligence and careless driving but that Mr. Del Rio’s actions did not meet the level of recklessness required to convict him of vehicular homicide.”
 The Second District Court of Appeal affirmed the trial court’s decision, writing, “Mr. Del Rio was driving carelessly, but the evidence does not establish the type of recklessness required to establish a prima facie case of vehicular homicide.”

 If you were issued a notice to appear or arrested for an alleged reckless driving offense in Central Florida, it will be in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends residents and visitors charged with this crime in Wildwood, Brooksville, Inverness, New Port Richey, Spring Hill, Weeki Wachee, and many surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. defends residents and visitors charged with this crime in Wildwood, Brooksville, Inverness, New Port Richey, Spring Hill, Weeki Wachee, and many surrounding areas of Hernando County.